yugabyte/yugabyte-db/docs/content/latest/faq/compatibility.md

 YugaByte DB's goal is to remain as compatible with PostgreSQL as possible.
 If you see a feature currently missing, please file a [GitHub issue](https://github.com/YugaByte/yugabyte-db/issues) for us.

-## YCQL Compatibility with Apache Cassandra QL
+## YCQL compatibility with Apache Cassandra QL

-### List the features where YCQL goes beyond Apache Cassandra QL.
+### Features where YCQL goes beyond Apache Cassandra QL

 - Following are the features that are present in YCQL but not present in Apache Cassandra QL.